‘Look after my babies’: In Ethiopia, a Tigray family’s quest

 The violence had broken out in northern Ethiopia’s Tigray region at the worst possible time for Abraha and his family.
 Their village of Mai Kadra was caught in the first known massacre of a grinding war that has killed thousands of ethnic Tigrayans like them.

-Abraha pleaded with his wife, writhing from post-childbirth complications, to be silent, fearful any noise would bring gunmen to his door.
+Abraha pleaded with his wife, writhing from post-childbirth complications, to be silent, as any noise could bring gunmen to his door.
 His two young sons watched in fear.

 “I prayed and prayed,” Abraha said.
 “God didn’t help me.”